 "Now in the Catholic Church itself we take the greatest care to hold that which has been believed everywhere, always and by all." - St. Vincent of Lerins, d.455

 Today we're going to start a new series on our humble little blog about what a back-to-the-basics, "classical" Anglicanism might look like.
-I subtitled it "Being 'Bible Catholics'" because "Bible Catholic" is my favorite shorthand for what Anglicanism ideally claims to be (a tip o' the hat to Archdeacon Michael McKenna for coining the phrase).
+I subtitled it "Being 'Bible Catholics'" because "Bible Catholic" is my favorite shorthand for what Anglicanism ideally claims to be (a tip o' the hat to Archdeacon Michael McKinnon for coining the phrase in his podcast).

 The seeds of this blog series began as some musings in my pocket Moleskine journal during a weekend seminar back when I was a deacon at Christ Our King Anglican Church in New Braunfels.
 I had been seeing unending arguments on social media between factions narrowly advocating their particular form of churchmanship or their particular "stream" within the Anglican tradition to the exclusion of any other.
 Sometimes these arguments got downright vitriolic and nasty!
 In most cases, folks would ultimately appeal to some aspect of our shared history that was supposed to trump some other aspect of our shared history.
 That got me thinking that there must be some sort of common ground we can reach by looking at the shared heritage we all agree is behind Anglicanism.
 While such a vision would not necessarily yield a monolithic churchmanship among Anglicans, it could provide enough commonality that the ridiculously wide variations in theology and practice among otherwise orthodox Anglicans could be somewhat reined in.